Philippa Spurway Interior Architect

 Picking Four Olive Trees

-While I was in London Stefan with the help of Nikola, a gardener and plant supplier from Bar, had found me some olive trees that were planted in an olive grove near the Albania border.
+While I was in London, Stefan, with the help of Nikola, a gardener and plant supplier from Bar, found some olive trees growing in a grove near the Albania border.

-How fantastically useful WhatsApp has been throughout this project, enabling me to remotely be there when I am in another country.
+WhatsApp has been incredibly useful throughout this project, allowing me to be vertically present even while I'm in another country.

 DFE37390-A736-42D4-B49F-35DB8B157971_1_201_a F24F44A3-EDEC-455D-8919-72E71A78B618_1_201_a